mikaelendale/BioMatch/README.md

-# BioMatch Pro - DNA-Based Organ Donor Matching System
+# BioMatch - DNA-Based Organ Donor Matching System
 ## Complete System Documentation

-### **What BioMatch Pro Is**
+### **What BioMatch Is**
-BioMatch Pro is an advanced AI-powered organ donor matching system that uses real population genetics data to perform multi-organ compatibility analysis with predictive analytics.
+BioMatch is an advanced AI-powered organ donor matching system that uses real population genetics data to perform multi-organ compatibility analysis with predictive analytics.
 It simulates professional-grade transplant coordination tools used in hospitals and transplant centers.

 ---